rajiv256/rajiv256.github.io/index.md

 ## About Me

 Good tidings!
 This is Rajiv, a PhD student in the CompSci department at Duke.
 Here, I work with <a href="https://users.cs.duke.edu/~reif/">Prof. John Reif</a> in the field of Natural Computing (<a href="https://www.dna.caltech.edu/DNAresearch_perspective.html">huh?</a>).
 Some sane people refer to this field as DNA Computing, as we use synthetic DNA oligonucleotides to perform various computations in the chemical medium.
 When I am not worried about my future, I like to play chess/badminton, read classical literature, and watch movies.
+I occasionally write poems and stories <a href="https://rajivteja.wordpress.com/"> here</a>.
+Read at your own risk!

 ## Research Interests